changeworld/azure-docs.pl-pl/articles/batch/batch-parallel-node-tasks.md

 ---
-title: Równoległe Uruchamianie zadań w celu optymalizowania zasobów obliczeniowych — Azure Batch
+title: Run tasks in parallel to optimize compute resources - Azure Batch
-description: Zwiększenie wydajności i obniżenie kosztów dzięki użyciu mniejszej liczby węzłów obliczeniowych i uruchamiania współbieżnych zadań w każdym węźle w puli Azure Batch
+description: Increase efficiency and lower costs by using fewer compute nodes and running concurrent tasks on each node in an Azure Batch pool
 services: batch
 documentationcenter: .net
-author: ju-shim
+author: LauraBrenner
-manager: gwallace
+manager: evansma
 editor: ''
 ms.assetid: 538a067c-1f6e-44eb-a92b-8d51c33d3e1a
 ms.service: batch